vanadium/website/content/concepts/syncbase-overview.md

 watch for BlobRefs in the structured storage and cache the right blobs on each device.

 The ACL protecting the BlobRef in structured storage acts as an implicit ACL for the blob itself.
 The ACL protects the BlobRef, but once the BlobRef is accessible, it acts as a capability.
 Any app instance possessing the BlobRef can access the blob.
-A BlobRef can be copied into another row, table, database, or even app.
+A BlobRef can be copied into another row, collection, or database.
 However, the BlobRef only works on the Syncbase from which it came (i.e. sending a BlobRef over RPC to another device is not useful).

 ### Durability

 Syncbase ensures that not all peers will simultaneously evict a blob because that would result in data loss.
-The sync protocol keeps track of which peers have which blobs, and certain peers can be marked as "durable".
+The sync protocol keeps track of which peers have which blobs, and certain peers can be marked as more durable than others.
 For example, a Cloud peer could have effectively unlimited storage space and never need to evict blobs.
 When an ordinary peer sees that the blob has made it to a durable peer, the ordinary peer is free to evict the blob.
 Note that it is possible for multiple peers to be durable.

 To permanently delete a blob, all references to the blob must be deleted.
 The durable peer holding the blob can detect when the other peers have deleted their